ryanquinlan/flask-rabbitmq/README.md

 ## Mirror

-This is a public mirror of a private repo.
+This is a public mirror the master branch of a private repo.

 ## Requirements